laurelherting/lmh-headspace/AWS/examTips.md

 ### AWS WAF & AWS Shield
 AWS WAF is a Web Application Firewall
     designed to stop hackers
+    can go down to OSI layer 7
+    AWS Shield Advanced
+      offers automated application
+        operates @ layer 7 traffic monitoring
 AWS Shield is a DDOS mitigation service
     designed to stop DDOS attacks
+    turned on by default
+    advanced protection available
+      $3,000/ month

 ### AWS Inspector & AWS Trusted Advisor
 AWS Inspector
     inspects EC2 instances for vulnurabilities
 AWS Trusted Advisor
-    inspects your AWS Accoutn as a whole (not just EC2) does more than security checks:
+    inspects your AWS Account as a whole (not just EC2) does more than security checks:
       Cost Optimization
       Performance